 Choose your words wisely.
 This is a unique place where people who live in places of extreme isolation connect, simply by the sharing of words.
 Decisions are made and lives can be affected when truth is discovered or revealed for the first time.
 You want people to be thinking about the meaning of your words, not the formatting.
 So write in sentences.
 Use punctuation.
 Use a spell checker.
 Use emoticons and special fonts sparingly.
-Dealing with Anger:

 Anger and frustration at your own situation is to be expected at times, especially in the early stages of recovery.
 However, anger and frustration expressed towards other members can be counter-productive.
 Disagreements will happen from time to time.
 Speak to others as you would wish to be spoken to, and offer your comments in a respectful, constructive manner.
 All members must respect and embrace the opinions of others and recognize diversity as part of the learning process.

 You are encouraged to describe situations and behaviors you may have dealt with.
 Be as honest and forthright as you can, and discuss openly how you feel about your situation.
 Don't exaggerate and don't sugar-coat it but remember that people who suffer from personality disorders are people too, many of whom struggle with the disorder, some of whom are working hard towards their own recovery and some who are members in good standing here at OOTF.
-Therefore, you are asked refrain from profane, derogatory name-calling of people who suffer from personality disorders, which does little in the way of resolving problems and tends to alienate or dehumanize groups of people, particularly when used in a general context.
+Therefore, you are asked refrain from profane and/or derogatory name-calling of others including people who suffer from personality disorders, which does little in the way of resolving problems and tends to alienate or dehumanize groups of people, particularly when used in a general context.

 You are encouraged to use your own good sense along with local law enforcement and legal jurisdictions to protect yourself from abusive situations where applicable and discuss your situation with others.
 However, do not use OOTF as a platform for discussing or advocating any type of revenge, or ways to harass, hurt, sabotage or get even with people who suffer from personality disorders or whom you feel may have hurt you.
-Such posts are subject to removal.

 Often, after we have worked through some of our own pain and grief, we come to realize the role that we ourselves have played in the relationship and, although we may still be very angry with the PD, we can also care a great deal for the person.
 If we didn't, we wouldn't be here.

 Non-PDís often go through stages of being angry and blaming the person with a PD in their life.
 However, these are stages.
 When people post, you are seeing a "snapshot" of what is happening with their lives and emotions.
-Giving Advice:

 This is a confidential peer support group created by men and women who have experienced personal relationships with a personality disordered relative, friend or partner.
 We are not mental health professionals, and don't offer this board as a substitute for professional assistance.
 Any advice you receive here should be taken in that context.